 The evaluation of devices on how they will react when they are exposed to an environment with high levels of electromagnetic energy is a component of this type of testing and is most commonly known as immunity or susceptibility testing.
 Another measurement of EMC that is known as emissions testing, is the measurement of EMI that is generated by the internal electrical systems of the device.

 Both of these aspects are crucial to the design, engineering and manufacturing analysis of an electronic device.
-The failure to adequately and accurately anticipate the EMC of an electronic device can have cause a great deal of negative consequences.
+The failure to adequately and accurately anticipate the EMC of an electronic device can have caused a lot of negative consequences.
 These consequences include safety risks, the failure of the operation of the device and loss of data.
 The testing of equipment for EMC and EMI is essential in the development stages of creating a device to understand how it will operate in conditions in the real world.

 Engineering and design considerations